Sterling climbs as dollar rally wanes | Business

 Sterling climbs as dollar rally wanes

-Still, the U.S. currency was down against its major peers on Tuesday, with sterling rising 0.33% to $1.185.
+Yet the U.S. currency gave up some of the previous day's gains against its major peers on Tuesday, with sterling rising 0.48% to $1.187.
 "The general picture is the dollar is just drifting a little bit lower after having a fairly strong rally yesterday, in the absence of any real news overnight," said Adam Cole, head of FX strategy at RBC Capital Markets.

+The euro slipped 0.17% against the pound to 86.46 pence on Tuesday, after rising earlier in the session.
+"The sterling gains are probably more a reflection of risk appetite in the markets than anything domestic," said Craig Erlam, senior market analyst at currency trading platform Oanda.

 The pound has rallied sharply in recent weeks after touching a record low of $1.0327 in September, when the government unveiled plans for large unfunded tax cuts.
 New finance minister Jeremy Hunt last week pledged to raise taxes and cut spending in an effort to bolster public finances and restore market credibility, despite Britain sliding into a recession.

-Traders will also scrutinise speeches from U.S. Federal Reserve officials due on Tuesday, ahead of Wednesday's release of minutes from the last Fed meeting.
+Currency traders will scrutinise speeches from U.S. Federal Reserve officials due on Tuesday, ahead of Wednesday's release of minutes from the last Fed meeting.
 A large part of the rally in sterling has been driven by a fall in the dollar, with a cooling in U.S. inflation driving hopes that the Fed might slow down on its aggressive rate hikes.

 RBC's Cole said he expects the pound to drop to $1.04 in the coming months due to the weakness of the British economy.
 "I think it's more of a grind lower from here, rather than the sort of explosive losses we saw back in September," he said.